vadym-drok/django-chat/README.md

+Chat web application.
+Login and registration function, chat-room made with django-channels 2 and asgi.
+The message is sent: nickname, time, text.
+The possibility of anonymous messages has been implemented.
+The possibility of a delayed message has been implemented (celery).
+Made docker-compose file.
+DataBase: Postgreslq.
+CeleryBroker: Redis

+Instruction for running in docker:

 1) rename file .env_example for .env and fill in variables
 2) run the command in the console: docker-compose run django